-Vara Y Pulgar is produced with one of the most rare grape varieties of southwestern Spain.
+Vara y Pulgar is made from one of the most rare grape varieties of southwestern Spain.
 The Tintilla grape was cultivated in Jerez for many centuries; however, it, along with many other varieties disappeared after the phylloxera epidemic in the early 20th century.
 Today, Alberto Orte has recovered a few cuttings from abandoned vineyards that managed to survive phylloxera, and after many years of work has managed to produce the first bottles of 100% Tintilla still (dry) wine in over a century.
 Jerez is famous for its Albariza soil, a type of chalk that is very light and porous.
-This same type of soil can also be found in the region of champagne in France.
+This same type of soil can also be found in some parts of the region of Champagne in France.
 Vines that are tended in this type of soil make superior and distinctive wines.
 Planted in Albariza, Tintilla is able to ripen perfectly without showing extra alcohol or overripe flavors.
-It has a rare confluence of delicate complexity and medium to full bodied weight on the palate, with lovely minerality like other wines of the region.
-Recent genetic studies show that Tintilla is the same as Graciano.
-It is important to note that the first documents published on Tintilla were by Roxas Clemente in 1806, whereas the first known written reference to Graciano was a century later.
+It has a rare confluence of delicate complexity and medium to full bodied weight on the palate, with lovely minerality similar to other wines of the region.
+Recent genetic studies show that Tintilla is the same grape as Graciano.
+It is possible that the first documents published on Tintilla were by Roxas Clemente in 1807.
+Abela wrote about Graciano in 1885.
 Tintilla has also the name of Xeres in Australia.
 As such, it is a reasonable hypothesis to establish that the origin of this grape is in Jerez and that Tintilla is the original name.

-GRAPE: 100% Tintilla.
-Vines planted in 1993.
-Tended in Albariza soil at 60 m (197 ft) elevation
+100% Tintilla.
+Tended in Albariza soil at 60 m (197 ft) elevation.

-PAIRING SUGGESTIONS: With roast lamb, spicy sausage or charcuterie in a supporting role, this wine would fare well on the table.
+With roast lamb, spicy sausage or charcuterie in a supporting role, this wine would fare well on the table.

-VINIFICATION AND AGEING: Vara y Pulgar is aged for a total of 19 months.
-The first 12 months in 40% oak vat and 60% concrete tank of 6,000 Lit followed by additional 8 months in French oak barrels of 225Lit
+Vara y Pulgar is aged for a total of 18 months.
+The first 10 months in 40% oak vat and 60% concrete tank of 6,000L followed by additional 8 months in used French oak barrels of 225 liters.